ghrcosta/planning-poker/README.md

 1. Make sure AppEngine and Cloud Functions are both enabled on you GCP project.
-2. Search for `YOUR_GCP_PROJECT` and `YOUR_GCP_DATA_HERE` replace with your own GCP project name and data.
+2. Search for `YOUR_GCP_PROJECT` and `YOUR_GCP_DATA_HERE` replace with your own GCP project name and data (see Firebase console > Project settings).
 3. If the backend is running locally, stop it, otherwise GAE deploy will fail
 4. Deploy the backend
    ```